Ryan-D-Gast/differential-equations-comparison/README.md

 The simulation runs for an extended time period (t = 10,000) to stress test the solvers.

+> **Note on Divergent Results**: The Lorenz system is inherently chaotic, meaning implementations in different languages will naturally produce divergent results over long time periods, even when using the same numerical algorithm.
+This is expected behavior due to tiny differences in floating-point handling, and doesn't indicate an error in either implementation.
+When the `tf/xend` was set to 10 seconds for both implementations the results were the same.
+Because of this comparing the results of the Lorenz system isn't perfect but that is why you compare many different equations to see the trend!

 ## Directory Structure

 ```